xchem/ispyb_dja/README.md

 ```

 ## Use the IspybSafeQuerySet to secure serializers/views and provide authorization
-To use the ISPyB-DJA authorization feature, instead of using a django or DRF serializer class, you use the custom
+To use the ISPyB-DJA authorization feature, instead of using a django or DRF view class, you use the custom
 `IspybSafeQuerySet` in your `views.py` file:

 ```python